dessant/lock-threads/assets/app-description.md

 ![](https://raw.githubusercontent.com/dessant/lock-threads/master/assets/screenshot.png)

+## Supporting the Project

+The continued development of Lock Threads is made possible thanks to the support of awesome backers.
+If you'd like to join them, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=lock-threads&src=repo), [PayPal](https://armin.dev/go/paypal?pr=lock-threads&src=repo) or [Bitcoin](https://armin.dev/go/bitcoin?pr=lock-threads&src=repo).

 ## Usage

 1. **[Install the GitHub App](https://github.com/apps/lock)** for the intended repositories
 2. Create `.github/lock.yml` based on the template below
 3. It will start scanning for closed issues and/or pull requests within an hour

-⚠️ **If possible, install the app only for select repositories.
+**If possible, install the app only for select repositories.
 Do not leave the `All repositories` option selected, unless you intend to use the app for all current and future repositories.**

 #### Configuration